-- a.
-Description of plan for tenant relocation, if Applicant needs to relocate any occupants from the development in order to complete the rehabilitation work. - 16.
-Number of units, including breakdown of units per number of bedrooms and bathrooms - a.
-Include breakdown of the number of affordable units, if less than 100% of units in the development are affordable (i.e. mixed-market) - 17.
+- 15. Number of units, including breakdown of units per number of bedrooms and bathrooms - a.
+Include breakdown of the number of affordable units, if less than 100% of units in the development are affordable (i.e. mixed-market) - 16.
 Amenities for residents (description)

-18. Gross Floor Area:
+17. Gross Floor Area:

 - a.
 Gross Floor Area in square metres of the development as a whole

 - b.
 Gross Floor Area in square metres of the affordable unit total only (if less than 100% of units in the development are affordable)

-- 19. Set of drawings (please contact the Client Liaison Unit for more details) including:
+- 18. Set of drawings (please contact the Client Liaison Unit for more details) including:

 - a.
 Site Plan

 - b.
 Landscape Plans, if available

 - c.
 Floor Plans

 - d.
 Elevation Drawings

-20. Community Improvements & Policy Alignment
+19. Community Improvements & Policy Alignment

 - a.
 Description of: - i.
 Community value adds, such as public art, preservation of historic resources, streetscape improvements, child care services, improvement to community facilities - ii.
-Alignment with City Plans, Policies and Initiatives, such as the Indigenous Framework, Policy C601 Affordable Housing Investments Guidelines, Policy C627 Climate Resilience Policy and Procedure (Climate Resilient City-Funded, Non-City Owned Buildings), as applicable, CONNECTEDMONTON, The City Plan, and Urban Design Guiding Principles

-21. Environmental/Energy Efficiency Features achieved by the development (description):

-- a.
-New Developments - i.
-New developments comprising apartments and/or large buildings must achieve at least a 15% improvement over the baseline tier 1 of the 2020 National Energy Code for Buildings.
+Alignment with City Plans, Policies and Initiatives, such as the Indigenous Framework, Policy C601 Affordable Housing Investments Guidelines, Policy C627 Climate Resilience Policy and Procedure (Climate Resilient City-Funded, Non-City Owned Buildings), as applicable, CONNECTEDMONTON, The City Plan, and Urban Design Guiding Principles - 20.
+Environmental/Energy Efficiency Features achieved by the development (description): - a.
+New Developments - New developments comprising apartments and/or large buildings must achieve at least a 15% improvement over the baseline tier 1 of the 2020 National Energy Code for Buildings.
 Developments that achieve greater decreases will score higher during the evaluation process.

+- ii.
 Submit energy modeling, if available.
-Energy modeling will be required prior to execution of the affordable housing agreement. - ii.
-Developments comprising single-detached housing, semi-detached housing, and/or row housing using Section 9.36 of the National Building Code (Alberta Edition) must achieve energy performance equivalent to a minimum 15% improvement over the baseline tier 1 of the 2020 National Energy Code for Buildings iii.
+Energy modeling will be required prior to execution of the affordable housing agreement. - iii.
+Developments comprising single-detached housing, semi-detached housing, and/or row housing using Section 9.36 of the National Building Code (Alberta Edition) must achieve energy performance equivalent to a minimum 15% improvement over the baseline tier 1 of the 2020 National Energy Code for Buildings - iv.
 Must also abide by requirements related to City Policy C627 (Climate Resilience), if and when applicable.
 These requirements apply to new construction projects that are greater than 600 metres in gross floor area, anticipated to be greater than \$3 million in total capital project costs, and where the requested funding from the City will be at least 33% of the total capital construction costs of the project (excluding land costs).
 Where so applicable, the projects must have the future installation of renewable energy systems considered in the design process.